brainiactech/buddy-todo-app/README.md

 1. You can create multiple users and todos at a time, keep adding users/todos and click Submit when you are done.

+The web app is currently running on port 3001